 The team gathered qualitative information on the functions, relationships, opportunities and constraints of critical actors related to nature-based tourism in Mindo, Machalilla National Park and the surrounding town, and the lower Napo River basin.
 The dynamics of the industry in these three areas are distinct, reflecting differences in the natural resources that attract tourists to each of these destinations, the market segments they draw, and the ownership and management structure of the natural resources.
-Conceptual value chain maps14 and a written overview of each destination are presented here.
+Conceptual value chain maps and a written overview of each destination are presented here.

 The maps show transactions and relationships between actors in the ecotourism industry.
 Rows running across the map distinguish the functions carried out by these actors.
 Arrows between actors illustrate the flow of payment for services, along with other benefits embedded in these transactions, such as the flow of information (quality standards, feedback on performance) and market access.
-Wide arrows map predominant trends between actors, while narrower arrows map significant although less frequent relationships.
-Those familiar with value chain maps for product markets will note two changes we have made in order to demonstrate the transactions and relationships that exist in a service market dependent on a scarce natural resource:
+Wide arrows map predominant trends between actors,

-12 For example, NGOs such as the Jatun Sacha, Maquipucuna, and the San Francisco Foundations own a number of private reserves.
+&lt;sup>12 For example, NGOs such as the Jatun Sacha, Maquipucuna, and the San Francisco Foundations own a number of private reserves.
 Private companies own others, such as the Rio Palenque Science Center and the Cerro Blanco Reserve.

-13 Stocks recommends that land consolidation is the most significant objective for indigenous communities, a precondition for effective economic development work that relies on creating markets or organizing communities.
+&lt;sup>13 Stocks recommends that land consolidation is the most significant objective for indigenous communities, a precondition for effective economic development work that relies on creating markets or organizing communities.

-14 The term "value chain map" is being used in a broad sense, here.
+&lt;sup>14 The term "value chain map" is being used in a broad sense, here.
 As will be discussed later in this report, the ecotourism industry in Ecuador has not developed clearly defined value chains.